plohan/2110471-project/README.md

 - **Backend**: Express.js, Socket.IO, LowDB (for simple data persistence)
 - **State Management**: Zustand
 - **Build Tools**: TypeScript, pnpm

+## Extra requirements

+### Persistance message

+Message does not disappear after the chat is closed or even when the server is restarted.

 ## Getting Started